 Thule’s ProRide is one of the easiest and quickest roof racks to get your bike into, and while this second generation version might look almost exactly like the old 591 it replaces, it has a couple of worthwhile improvements.

-Strap bike racks are probably the most universal design so if you’re struggling to find a rack that will fit.
+What about strap mount?
+Strap bike racks are probably the most universal design so if you’re struggling to find a rack that will fit they can be worth a look.
 These racks tend to be the cheapest, however we’ve never been convinced by their security from bumps on the road or potential thieves.

 Ease of mounting

 Ideally you want the process of fitting a bike to your rack to be as easy as possible.
 It may seem intuitive in a dry car park but will it be as easy with a slippery, muddy bike in the middle of winter after a long, hard ride?
 Tow bar mounts are a clear winner here, as you don’t need to lift them as high and you can keep the wheels on.